 .
 Seal River is a favourite summer hang-out spot for these colossal animals while they wait for the sea ice to return in autumn.

 Your accommodation is ideally located outside of town and offers a homely atmosphere plus unrivalled opportunities for wildlife viewing at close proximity; the panoramic windows frequently showcase curious polar bears approaching the lodge and frolicking by the water’s edge.
 Together with your highly skilled guide, take walks out to discover the vastness of the area and photograph the flora and fauna and enjoy some birdwatching - over 150 species frequent the region.
 When polar bears are sighted, a safe viewing distance will be kept at all times.
-Marine tours by boat will introduce you to the area’s other VIP residents - giant pods of playful beluga whales.
-Thousands congregate here each summer and these very social creatures are always delighted to interact with their visitors.
-For a more intimate experience, don a drysuit and take the plunge into Hudson Bay and swim alongside them (snorkelling gear will be provided).
+Marine tours by boat will introduce you to the area’s other VIP residents - giant pods of playful beluga whales, thousands congregate here each summer.

 Back on land, tour the coastline by Tundra Tracker in search of wildlife including caribou, red and Arctic fox, wolves and moose, and enjoy a picnic lunch en route.
 After dark, keep an eye on the sky as the Aurora Borealis can also be seen here, especially during the latter part of summer on a clear, starry evening.